quantumgardener/dayone-to-obsidian/README.md

 ## Optional requirements
 * Obsidian [Icons Plugin](https://github.com/visini/obsidian-icons-plugin) to display calendar marker at start of page heading

+## Day One version
+This script works with version 5.9.1 (1250) of Day One.
+It has not been tested with any other versions.

 ## Setup

 **DO NOT do this in your current vault.
 Create a new vault for the purpose of testing.
 You are responsible for ensuring against data loss**